Nas: 1994–1998: Transition to mainstream direction and the Firm

 In 1995, Nas did guest performances on the albums Doe or Die by AZ, The Infamous by Mobb Deep, Only Built 4 Cuban Linx by Raekwon and 4,5,6 by Kool G Rap.
 Nas also parted ways with manager MC Serch, enlisted Steve Stoute, and began preparation for his second album, It Was Written.
 The album was chiefly produced by Tone and Poke of the Trackmasters, as Nas consciously worked towards a crossover-oriented sound.
-Columbia Records had begun to pressure Nas to work towards more commercial topics, such as that of The Notorious B.I.G., who had become successful by releasing street singles that still retained radio-friendly appeal.
+Columbia Records had begun to pressure Nas to work towards more commercial topics, such as that of The Notorious B.I.G. and had become successful by releasing street singles that still retained radio-friendly appeal.
 The album also expanded on Nas's Escobar persona, who lived a Scarface/Casino-esque lifestyle.
 On the other hand, references to Scarface protagonist Tony Montana notwithstanding, Illmatic was more about his early life growing up in the projects.

-It Was Written was released in mid-1996.
+It Was Written was released on July 2, 1996.
 Two singles, "If I Ruled the World (Imagine That)" (featuring Lauryn Hill of The Fugees) and "Street Dreams" (including a remix with R. Kelly), were instant hits.
 These songs were promoted by big-budget music videos directed by Hype Williams, making Nas a common name among mainstream hip-hop.
 Reviewing It Was Written, Leo Stanley of Allmusic believed the album's rhymes were not as complex as those of Illmatic, but still thought Nas had "deepened his talents, creating a complex series of rhymes that not only flow, but manage to tell coherent stories as well."
 It Was Written featured the debut of the Firm, a supergroup consisting of Nas, AZ, Foxy Brown, and Cormega.

 Signed to Dr. Dre's Aftermath Entertainment label, the Firm began working on their debut album.
 Halfway through the production of the album, Cormega was fired from the group by Steve Stoute, who had unsuccessfully attempted to force Cormega to sign a deal with his management company.
-Cormega subsequently became one of Nas's most vocal opponents and released a number of underground hip hop singles "dissing" Nas, Stoute, and Nature, who replaced Cormega as the fourth member of the Firm.
+Cormega subsequently became one of Nas's most vocal opponents and released a number of underground hip-hop singles dissing Nas, Stoute, and Nature, who replaced Cormega as the fourth member of the Firm.
 Nas, Foxy Brown, AZ, and Nature Present The Firm: The Album was finally released in 1997 to mixed reviews.
-The album failed to live up to its expected sales, despite being certified platinum, and the members of the group disbanded to go their separate ways.
+The album failed to live up to its expected sales despite being certified platinum, and the members of the group disbanded to go their separate ways.

 During this period, Nas was one of four rappers (the others being B-Real, KRS-One and RBX) in the hip-hop supergroup Group Therapy, who appeared on the song "East Coast/West Coast Killas" from Dr. Dre Presents the Aftermath.